piraeusdatastore/piraeus-operator/README.md

 to the controller endpoint, which is a kubernetes service.
 See the operator-sdk guide.

-Controllers nodes will only run on kubelets labeled with `linstor.linbit.com/piraeus-controller=true` and nodes will only run on kubelets labeled with `linstor.linbit.com/piraeus-node=true`
+Worker nodes will only run on kubelets labeled with `linstor.linbit.com/piraeus-node=true`

 ### Etcd